 Richard Economakis combines practice and teaching.
 In both his professional and academic work he has been dedicated to the promotion of classical and traditional architecture and urbanism.
-He is Principal of READ (Richard Economakis Architectural Design) and Associate Professor of Architecture at the University of Notre Dame, where he currently serves as Graduate Director of Architecture and Urbanism.
+He is Principal of READ (Richard Economakis Architectural Design) and Professor of Architecture at the University of Notre Dame, where he has served as Graduate Director of Architecture and Urbanism, and Associate Dean for Research, Scholarship, and Creative Work.
 Economakis is both a Greek and US citizen, and received both his undergraduate and graduate degrees in architecture from Cornell University.

 Work

 As principal of READ he has realized a number of projects, primarily in the US and Central America.
 These include mixed-use and commercial buildings for the new town of Cayalá in Guatemala, in collaboration with the firm Estudio Urbano and Leon Krier.
 His executed design for a Civic Hall at Cayalá received a 2013 Palladio Award and has been widely published.
 In 2015 his work together with that of Estudio Urbano was honored with an Acanthus Award of Arête from the Institute of Classical Architecture and Art’s Chicago Midwest Chapter, and an urbanism award from the International Making Cities Livable organization (IMCL).
-He is currently engaged in designs for a Theater in Seaside, Florida, and civic projects in the city of South Bend, Indiana.
-His recent proposal for the construction of Refugee Villages in Greece and the Mediterranean received an Honor Award of Excellence from the IMCL, in an event held at the Pontifical University in Rome in June 2016.
+He is currently engaged in designs for a school building in Chicago, a residence in North Carolina, a Theatre in Seaside, Florida, and civic projects in the city of South Bend, Indiana.
+His proposal for the construction of Refugee Villages in Greece and the Mediterranean received an Honour Award of Excellence from the IMCL, in an event held at the Pontifical University in Rome in June 2016.

 Among Economakis’ many publications are edited monographs on the works of leading traditional architects, including the books Leon Krier: Architecture & Urban Design 1967-1992, (Academy Editions, 1992); Quinlan Terry: Selected Works (Academy Editions, 1993); Building Classical (Academy Editions, 1993); and Acropolis Restoration (Academy Editions, 1995), which documented the ongoing restoration of the Acropolis monuments in Athens.
 His most recent edited work is the book Durability in Construction (Papadakis Publisher, 2015), which showcases new buildings that employ traditional techniques, with essays by their authors.
 He is the author of books on the architecture of the Acropolis in Athens (Acropolis, ArtMedia Press, 2003), and Greek island towns and buildings (Nisyros: History and Architecture of an Aegean Island, Melissa ,2001).
-Economakis was twice named Educator of the Year by the University of Notre Dame’s Student Chapter of the American Institute of Architecture.
-He has lectured on a variety of architectural topics at venues such as the Society of Architectural Historians (SAH), INTBAU, the Prince of Wales’s Foundation, ICAA (New York, Washington, Chicago, and Utah Chapters), Princeton University’s Program in Hellenic Studies, the Benaki Museum in Athens, the Chautauqua Institution in New York, and the Congress for New Urbanism (CNU).
+He was the editor of the inaugural issue of the journal ANTA (Archives of New Traditional Architecture) and subsequent issues.
+Economakis was named Educator of the Year three times by the University of Notre Dame’s Student Chapter of the American Institute of Architecture.
+He has lectured on a variety of architectural topics at venues such as the Society of Architectural Historians (SAH), American Institute of Archaeology (AIA), INTBAU, the Prince of Wales’s Foundation, ICAA (New York, Washington, Chicago, and Utah Chapters), Princeton University’s Program in Hellenic Studies, the Benaki Museum in Athens, the Chautauqua Institution in New York, and the Congress for New Urbanism (CNU).

 Further Information